Oni22/BottomMultiNavigationBar/README.md

 ## Using the FlutterIntent navigation system

 This system is especially developed for this package and imitates the intent system of the Android Framework.
-Please use be aware that you use only one of the provided navigation system.
+Please be aware that you use only one of the provided navigation system.
 So if you want to use the onGenerateRoute attribute the flutterIntentService has to be null and vice versa.

 ### 1. Use the flutterIntentService attribute of the PageNavigator class